Skip to main content

 Work under the People and Communities theme is currently concentrating on two priority areas:

-1. Health inequalities
+1. Health inequalities.

-2. Community and neighbourhood regeneration
+2. Community and neighbourhood regeneration.

 What community planning partners will do for residents and communities:

-• improve the number of people satisfied with their mental health and emotional wellbeing.
+• Improve the number of people satisfied with their mental health and emotional wellbeing.

-• reduce the number of overweight people or people living with obesity
+• Reduce the number of overweight people or people living with obesity

-• increase physical activity levels.
+• Increase physical activity levels.

-• increase the amount of people who are satisfied with living in their neighbourhood from 86 per cent to 90 per cent.
+• Increase the amount of people who are satisfied with living in their neighbourhood from 86 per cent to 90 per cent.

-• transfer at least three publicly owned assets to organisations within the community.
+• Transfer at least three publicly owned assets to organisations within the community.

 • Our economy